consensus-shipyard/mir/pkg/blockchain/README.md

 In particular, it keeps track of the genesis block, the head of the blockchain, all leaves, and so-called checkpoints.
 A checkpoint is a block stored by the BCM that has a state stored with it.
 Technically, checkpoints are not necessary as the state can be computed from the blocks.
-However, it is convenient to not have to recompute the state from the genesis block every time it is needed.
+However, it is convenient not to have to recompute the state from the genesis block every time it is needed.

 The BCM must perform the following tasks:

-1. Initialize the blockchain by receiving an _InitBlockchain_ event from the application module which contains the initial state that is associated with the genesis block.
+1. Initialize the blockchain by receiving an _InitBlockchain_ event from the application module, which contains the initial state that is associated with the genesis block.
 2. Add new blocks to the blockchain.
-If a block is added that has a parent that is not in the blockchain, the BCM requests the missing block from the synchronizer.
+If a block with a parent that is not in the blockchain is added, the BCM requests the missing block from the synchronizer.
    Blocks that are missing their parent are called orphans.
    All blocks added to the blockchain are verified in two steps: